Skip to content

 Data governance policy

-Access: An employee doesn’t need unfettered access to all of your company’s information, and allowing it puts data at risk.
-Data protection requires a clear access policy, which you might also include in a security policy.
+Access: An employee doesn’t need unfettered access to all of your company’s sensitive information, and allowing it puts data at risk.
+Data protection requires a clear access management policy, which you might also include in a security policy.
 Guidelines should address:

 • Who has access